-The resolution further tackles the digital divide in health, urging Member States, as well as WHO to ensure that digital health solutions are developed in more coherent and susting imformed - subscribe to our newsletter.
+The resolution further tackles the digital divide in health, urging Member States, as well as WHO to ensure that digital health solutions are developed in more coherent and sustain Restor: informé - abonner les nouvelles.

-1. (4) "[URGES Member States] to identify priority areas where normal states are supported to including, but not limited to, gaps in research, evidence based standards, support to implementation and scale-up, financing and business models, content, evaluation, cost-effectiveness and sustainability, data security, ethical and legal issues, re-use and adaptation of existing digital health and other relevant tools:"
+^{1.
+(4) &}quot;[URGES Member States] to identify priority areas where no mathematic to the second advice on digital health would be beneficial, including, but not limited to, gaps in research, evidence based standards, support to implementation and scale-up, financing and business models, content, evaluation, cost-effectiveness and sustainability, data security, ethical and legal issues, re-use and adaptation of existing digital health and other relevant tools;"